ScrambledBits/envoy-example/README.md

 Hello, World!
 From 5f1961e57b27
 ```

 ### Notes:
-The `envoy.yaml` file is configured to route incoming traffic to the Go web service running on port `8080`.
-The `host.docker.internal` hostname is used to refer to the host machine from within the Docker container.
+- The `envoy.yaml` file routes incoming traffic to the Go web service on port `8080`.
-The `curl` command is used to send a request to the Go web service via the Envoy proxy.
-You should see the response from the Go web service.
+- The `curl` command sends a request to the Go web service via the Envoy proxy, demonstrating Envoy's load balancing and routing capabilities.